-4. Look for the right times to shop online.
+1. Look for the right times to shop online.
 Often the stores that you frequent will have online sales that follow a time pattern.
 Many, for instance, schedule sales for the beginning of the month or at the end.
-If you notice there's a pattern, hold off on buying anything until the upcoming sales period begins.
+When you see there's a pattern, hold off on buying anything until the upcoming sales period begins.

 2. Before you start your internet shopping, make sure that you've got up-to-date antivirus software.
 Internet shopping is a hotbed for suspect websites.
 Many people build stores with the goal to infect your computer with malware.
 It's best that you take precautions prior to visiting any stores, no matter how reputable you feel these are.

 3. Ensure that you're entering your payment details on a safe and secure site.
 Look for "https://" in the URL in the site that you're attempting to buy something from.
 If you don't see that or no symbol of any website security, then it's probably a good idea not to trust those people with your account information.